bitcoin-sv/arc/README.md

 * ~~Badger (`badger`)~~
 * ~~BadgerHold (`badgerhold`)~~

-You can select the store to use by setting the `metamorph.db.mode` in the settings file or adding `metamorph.db.mode` as an environment variable.
+You can select the store to use by setting the `metamorph.db.mode` in the settings file or adding `ARC_METAMORPH_DB_MODE` as an environment variable.

 #### Connections to Bitcoin nodes